AdityaBahl/Netflix-Clone/readme.md

 ## Why Netflix Clone?

-There are a number of reasons to create a Netflix clone.
-One reason could be for educational or learning purposes, to gain a deeper understanding of how the platform works and how it is built.
-Additionally, creating a clone of a popular platform like Netflix can serve as an exercise in software development, helping to improve skills in areas such as user experience design, database management, and scalability.
-Some other reasons for people or companies to do a Netflix clone is to provide similar service in certain regions where Netflix not available, or creating a new business model with their own brand.
+There are a number of reasons to create a Netflix clone:

+1. Educational or learning purposes- to gain a deeper understanding of how the platform works and how it is built.
+2. Serves as an exercise in software development- helping to improve skills in areas such as user experience design, database management, and scalability.
+3. To provide similar service in certain regions where Netflix is not available, or creating a new business model with their own brand.

 ## Challenges and limitations